BlakeRhodes/Learn-to-Program/README.md

 ## Why are you writing this?

 I m trying to articulate a philosophy of programming, specifically readability is all that matters in finished code.
 Readability and that it works, but the second part is fairly easy.
+Let's get started.

 #begin [Three Tools](./Three%20Tools.md)